Railsmania/scripts/foundation/rails_workflow.md

 # Rails basic workflow

-In this lesson we are gonna explain the basic concepts of RubyonRails.
+In this lesson we are going to explain the basic concepts of RubyonRails.
 Please watch this lesson before any other lessons if you are absolutely new to RubyonRails.

 RubyOnRails is built using the Ruby language.
 You do not need to learn to program using Ruby in general right now though.
 Most of the code you will be creating on the first few lessons is limited by Rails conventions, we recommend to watch our videos and understand how to make simple things with Rails before going deeper into the Ruby language.